R Tutorials Top Banner

 You neglected to close the open left parenthesis.
 Close it and hit Enter and everything will be fine.
 R is not too picky about how you type your commands as far as spacing is concerned, but it will insist that parentheses (and quotes) come in left and right pairs.
 By the way, go ahead and type the commands that you see here into R. The data objects required to make these examples work are built in to R for educational purposes.
 Just remember that R is case sensitive, so in addition to parentheses, you will also have to get capitalization (and spelling) correct.

-Note: In the newer versions of R on the Mac, parentheses (and quotes) are closed for you.
+Notes: In the newer versions of R on the Mac, parentheses (and quotes) are closed for you.
 I.e., as soon as you type the left one, the right one also appears.
 This can be very convenient; in some cases, it can also be annoying.
-A common trick that programmers use is to type left and right parentheses at the same time, then backspace and type whatever goes between them.
+A common trick that programmers use is to type left and right parentheses at the same time, then backspace with the arrow keys and type whatever goes between them.

 Best to know this right away, I suppose.
 To quit R, type...